Lost-Outpost/lost-legacy/README.md

 Lost Legacy is a Skyrim modlist focused on adding lots of new quest and new lands mods, tons of Legacy of the Dragonborn displays, power fantasy gameplay (full EnaiRim + vokriinator), pretty graphics, and optional survival mechanics!

 ### Minimum Specs
 This needs testing on more systems, but on my system I typically get 50-60fps in most areas of the game, and some dense areas like Riften I may drop down to 40ish.
-Performance options for the modlist are being worked on.
+Performance options for the modlist are included which increase fps drastically.
 See [Configuration](CONFIGURATION.md#performance-guide)

 My specs:
 - GTX 1080